 Preventing certified payroll mistakes is always better than having to resolve them once payroll is posted and reports have been filed.
 The following tips can help you create an environment that limits errors and catches them early in the process when they are easier to resolve.

-1. Create checks and balances for all manually information.
+1. Create checks and balances for all manual information.
 This includes having multiple sets of eyes verifying payroll and reporting information.
-This can limit errors in mid-process before payroll and reporting is finalized.
+This can limit errors in the mid-process before payroll and reporting is finalized.

 2. Reduce the amount of manual processes when possible.
 For instance, if you’re capturing time on time cards or spreadsheets, move to digital time tracking.
 This reduces the potential for errors that happen when you manually transfer data.